pomo-dev/PoMo/README.md

 PoMo
 ====

-Implementation of a polymorphism aware phylogenetic model using HYPHY
+Implementation of a polymorphism aware phylogenetic model using HYPHY.

 PoMo version 1.0
-Created by Nicola De Maio.
+Created by: Nicola De Maio.
+Contributors: Dominik Schrempf

 For a reference, please see and cite: De Maio, Schlotterer, Kosiol (MBE, 2013), and/or: De Maio, Kosiol (in preparation).
-You can use this software for non-commercial purposes, but please, always acknowledge the authors.
-For suggestions, doubts, bugs, etc., please contact nicola.de.maio.85@gmail.com
+You can use this software for non-commercial purposes but please always acknowledge the authors.
+For suggestions, doubts, bugs, etc., please contact nicola.de.maio.85@gmail.com.

 INSTALLATION
 ====